arcturuscodez/Encoding-Program/README.md

 How to use:

-The code & included files are unfortunately a mess since I needed to make various versions of it for my submittion in ISH...
+The code & included files are unfortunately a mess since I needed to make various versions of it for my submission..
 I will try to clean it as best as I can.

 However, the three important parts of the application are the mentioned files: